Skip to main content

 Texture and Daily Wearability

 TruSkin is a thin, watery serum that absorbs quickly into clean skin.
 The jojoba oil base gives it a slightly slippery finish that oily skin types sometimes find too much.
 CeraVe is a cream-serum hybrid — thicker on application but it dries down matte.
 The ascorbic acid particles create a brief grainy texture that smooths out within 30 seconds.
+For more Vitamin C options across all price tiers, see our best vitamin C serums roundup.
 If you prefer a lightweight liquid, TruSkin feels more elegant.
 If you prefer a serum that dries completely, CeraVe finishes cleaner.

 Winner: TruSkin Vitamin C Serum